 - other penalty as deemed appropriate under the circumstances.

 UTSA students may need to pursue questions or concerns involving academic or nonacademic aspects of student life.
 General grievance procedures are set forth below.
-Students may consult with the Student Ombudsperson in the Office of the Vice President for Student Affairs if additional information is needed concerning the pursuit of any grievance.
+Students may consult with the Student Ombudsperson in the Office of the Vice President for Student Affairs if additional information is needed concerning the pursuit of any grievance or the Academic Affairs Ombudsperson in the Office of the Provost and Vice President for Academic Affairs for employee related issues within academic affairs.

 A student with a grade grievance should refer to the “Academic and Grade Grievance Procedure” section in Chapter 4, General Academic Regulations, in this bulletin.

-A student grievance may involve a UTSA employee or other students.
-A student with a grievance involving a University employee should first seek to resolve the problem with the employee.
+A student grievance may involve a UTSA employee (faculty, staff or student-employee) or other students.
+A student with a grievance involving a University employee should first seek to resolve the issue with the employee.
 If the matter cannot be resolved with the employee, the grievance can be forwarded to the employee’s supervisor.
 A student who believes another student has violated the Student Code of Conduct may file a complaint with the Office of Student Conduct and Community Standards.

-In conflict situations that do not require a criminal or student conduct response, or have not been resolved through regular grievance channels, it is recommended that students pursue resolution of their conflict with the Student Ombudsperson.
+In conflict situations that do not require a criminal or student conduct response, or have not been resolved through regular grievance channels, it is recommended that students pursue resolution of their conflict with the Student Ombudsperson or with the Academic Affairs Ombudsperson for academic affairs employee related matters.

 The official means of student communication from The University of Texas at San Antonio regarding administrative issues is the UTSA myUTSAmail e-mail address.
 Important information, such as financial aid award notification, registration information, payment deadlines, and how to access bills and grades, is sent to the myUTSAmail e-mail address.
 The e-mail address, e-mail user name, and initial password are on the ASAP (Automated Student Access Program) Welcome page after the student has accessed ASAP.
 Students are given the option of selecting their preferred e-mail address which will become their designated e-mail address for all official communication with UTSA.
 When logging in to ASAP, students may designate their myUTSAmail e-mail account or another personal e-mail account as their official method of communication.